krkn-chaos/krkn/docs/node_scenarios.md

 **NOTE**: Baremetal requires oc (openshift client) be installed on the machine running Kraken.

+**NOTE**: Baremetal machines are fragile.
+Some node actions can occasionally corrupt the filesystem if it does not shut down properly, and sometimes the kubelet does not start properly.

 #### GCP
 How to set up GCP cli to run node scenarios is defined [here](cloud_setup.md#gcp)